jovanidesouza/jovanidesouza/README.md

 - Currently working as DevOps analyst.

-- I have interest in DevOps Culture, Software Development, Project Management and IoT.
+- I have interest in DevOps Culture, Software Development and IoT.

 - To know more about me, check my <a href="https://jovanidesouza.github.io/" target="_blank">Portfolio</a>.